 The cover used generative design to create 300 unique covers, all of them combining micro and macro views of the human body, graphics used in medical patents, stickers used to communicate patient and object conditions in healthcare, and a metallic sticker with information regarding the publication, including a 16-character unique ID number.

-The publication was designed and conceptualized together with Mikael Vesavuori through our collaboration Being on commission of Valand Academy.
+The publication was designed and conceptualized together with Mikael Vesavuori on commission by Valand Academy.

 Detail of cover featuring metallic label and a 16-character unique ID number for each copy